We the People.... (song)

 "We the People...." is a song by American hip hop group A Tribe Called Quest, and the first single from their sixth and final album, We Got It from Here...
 Thank You 4 Your Service.
 Produced by Q-Tip and co-produced by Blair Wells, the song contains a sample of the drum break of "Behind the Wall of Sleep" by Black Sabbath.
+The name of the track refers to the first three words of the Preamble to the United States Constitution.
 The chorus of the politically-charged song parodies Donald Trump's presidential campaign.
 "We the People...." was critically acclaimed and included on several year-end lists by publications.

 Background

 On November 13, 2015, A Tribe Called Quest reunited and performed on The Tonight Show Starring Jimmy Fallon, on the same night of the Paris attacks.
 Inspired by the energy of their performance, the group members put aside their differences and began recording a new album, We Got It from Here...
 Thank You 4 Your Service, shortly thereafter.
 "We the People...." was one of the first songs recorded for the album, as it featured a verse from group member Phife Dawg, who died on March 22, 2016, before the album's completion.